cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ### CLIContext

 The first thing that is created in the execution of a CLI command is a `CLIContext`, while the REST Server directly provides a `CLIContext` for the REST Request handler.
-A [Context](../core/context.md) is an immutable object that stores all the data needed to process a request.
+A [Context](../core/context.md) is an immutable object that stores all the data needed to process a request on the user side.
 In particular, a `CLIContext` stores the following:

 * **Codec**: The [encoder/decoder](,./core/encoding.md) used by the application, used to marshal the parameters and query before making the Tendermint RPC request and unmarshal the returned response into a JSON object.
 * **Account Decoder**: The account decoder from the [`auth`](.../spec/auth) module, which translates `[]byte`s into accounts.